niteshbalusu11/BOS-Commands-Document/README.md

 6. `bos chart-chain-fees`: Gives you a chart and total onchain fees you paid in the last 60 days (default and can be changed)
   - Flags:
-    - `days`: Produces a chart for the last number of days specified.
+    - `days`: Produces a chart for the last N number of days specified.
      <br></br>
   Example: `bos chart-chain-fees --days 90`
   <br></br>